Italian car show finds new home in Milan for 2014

 "We want to give the automotive industry a springboard that can compete with the big European car shows," said Enrico Pazzali, chief executive of the Fiera Milano (FIMI.MI), the show venue.

 The Bologna Motor Show was scheduled to take place from December 3-9.
-But with Italy's domestic car sales having fallen 50 percent since 2007, carmakers had little incentive to spend the money to show new products.
+But with Italy's domestic car sales having fallen 50 percent since 2007, carmakers have little incentive to spend the money to show new products to a public that's not buying.

 Car companies spend at least one million euros per brand on a stand at a major international car show such as the ones held in Detroit, Paris, Geneva and Frankfurt.

-German carmaker Audi (NSUG.DE) was reported to have spent 40 million euros ($53.90 million) to deck out its Frankfurt stand as well as other locations during September's event.
+German carmaker Audi was reported to have spent 40 million euros to deck out its Frankfurt stand as well as other locations during September's event.

 The Frankfurt car show in 2013 had 1,000 exhibitors, whereas Bologna last year had 133.

-The Milan show will be organized by Promotor, the same group that ran the Bologna event.
+The Milan show will be organised by Promotor, the same group that ran the Bologna event.

 "We will start to contact potential exhibitors today," said Promotor Chairman Alfredo Cazzola.
 "Right now we aren't able to say how many we will have."